frangucc/thenodechronbook/script_only.md

 ### SECTION 1 / PART 1 / ACT 1 / PAGE 9
 intentionally blank
 ### SECTION 1 / PART 1 / ACT 1 / PAGE 10
+intentionally blank
+### SECTION 1 / PART 1 / ACT 1 / PAGE 11

-** 1:1:1:4 OVERVIEW: ** Gou Sokyeo and his brother Nōn are hanging out at the Basement Headquarters per usual.
+** 1:1:1:11 OVERVIEW: ** Gou Sokyeo and his brother Nōn are hanging out at the Basement Headquarters per usual.
 Only today, they're having a Frank discussion about whether Nōn's smart enough to be a hacker.

 > **PANEL ONE** - A HEADSHOT OF NŌN LOOKING CONCERNED.